EMODnet/Web-Service-Documentation/README.md

 * Seabed habitats GitHub: https://github.com/emodnetseabedhabitats
 * Other repos in the main EMODnet GitHub: https://github.com/EMODnet

+## OGC service status

+Having trouble?
+Verify the status of the EMODnet OGC services at <monitor.emodnet.eu>.

 ----------------------------------------------------------------------------------------------
 <p align="center">
   Provided by EMODnet.
 See our <a href=https://emodnet.eu/en/terms-use> terms of use </a>